dakshces/dakshces.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a second-year math Ph.D. student at Brown University.
+I am a third-year math Ph.D. student at Brown University.
 I am fortunate to be advised by [Prof. Isabel Vogt](https://www.math.brown.edu/ivogt/).

 Additionally, I like using my math and CS background in studying generative modeling, and am also currently doing research in the [PALM AI lab](https://chensun.me).